tlxu/tlxu.github.io/_posts/2015-10-23-weekly-todo.md

 date:   2015-10-23
 categories: todo
 ---
 I always want to do this and that.
-Sometimes I do have a plan or todo list, but unfortunatelly I failed most of them and lways come up with soundable reasons.
+Sometimes I do have a plan or todo list, but unfortunatelly I failed most of them and always come up with convincible execuses.
 Now it's time to change, a "Real Change".
 Are you familiar with this - Real Change - what the new Prime Minister promisses to Canadians:)

 To start from simple yet achievalbe things: